Section 52(1) of the Constitution Act, 1982 – The supremacy clause

-In practical terms, a declaration of invalidity generally has only prospective effects with regard to non-parties (R. v.
-Boudreault, 3 S.C.R.
-599, at paragraph 105).
-By contrast, a declaration of invalidity generally has retroactive effect with respect to parties; in Blackstonian terms it is as if the law never existed since the legislature has no authority to enact a law that offends the Constitution (Canada (Attorney General) v.
-Hislop, supra, at paragraph 86).
-However, if a court, in finding a Charter violation, is effecting a substantial change in the law rather than merely applying existing law, then it may be appropriate to issue a prospective remedy only (Hislop at paragraph 86).
-Whether it is appropriate or not depends on a consideration of several factors, including governments’ reliance on the pre-existing legal rule, governments’ good faith in responding to evolution in the law, fairness to the litigants and respect for the role of the legislature (Hislop at paragraph 100).Where the legislature responds prior to the expiry of a period of suspension, the declaration does not have retroactive effect (Hislop at paragraphs 89-92), which means that the law generally continues in force without interruption.
+Where, in finding a Charter violation, a court is effecting a substantial change in the law rather than merely applying existing law, it may be appropriate to issue a prospective remedy only (Hislop at paragraph 86).
+Whether it is appropriate or not depends on a consideration of several factors, including governments’ reliance on the pre-existing legal rule, governments’ good faith in responding to evolution in the law, fairness to the litigants and respect for the role of the legislature (Hislop at paragraph 100; Albashir at paragraph 45).

 4. Stand-alone constitutional exemptions

 In contrast to an exemption from a temporarily valid law, stand-alone constitutional exemptions “are to be avoided” (Canada (Attorney General) v.
 PHS Community Services Society, 3 S.C.R.
 134 at paragraph 149).
-If a law produces unconstitutional effects, section 52(1) renders the law of no force or effect to the extent of the inconsistency (Ferguson, supra, at paragraph 65).
+If a law produces unconstitutional effects, a remedy issued pursuant to section 52(1) renders the law inoperative to the extent of the inconsistency, for all future cases, subject to the ordinary rules of stare decisis (Ferguson, supra, at paragraph 65; Sullivan at paragraphs 52-54).
 Taking a case-by-case approach to unconstitutional law (i.e., through the use of constitutional exemptions) would be inappropriate because it would: (1) disregard the remedial scheme of the Constitution, including the mandatory wording of section 52(1); (2) create uncertainty and undermine the rule of law; and (3) usurp Parliament’s role and responsibility (Ferguson, supra, at paragraphs 58-73; Carter v.
 Canada (Attorney General), 1 S.C.R.
 331 at paragraph 125).
 Although the Court has not expressly closed the door on stand-alone constitutional exemptions as a remedy for unconstitutional laws outside the section 12 context, this appears to be the practical implication of Ferguson, PHS and Carter.
 The door has expressly been closed on the use of constitutional exemptions to remedy section 12 violations arising from mandatory minimum penalties (Ferguson, supra).